eskombro/seal-fighter/README.md

 ### You should know ✍️

-- **We do not excpect you to spend an ubelievable amount of hours** working on this project for the technical test.
+- **We do not expect you to spend an ubelievable amount of hours** working on this project for the technical test.
 If you love it we can develop the whole game later, but for now, making some choices, doing some modifications and making sure you understand the codebase and are capable of contributing will be more than enough for us to have a technical chat afterward. **Please DO NOT sacrifice a huge amount of your lovely free time**, just take this as a technical exercise you can work on it for a few hours (2 or 3 hours should be enough, and if it is not, please let us know to adapt everything).

 - We expect you to be able to do some **work in the front-end AS WELL AS in the back-end**, even if you end up working more in one than the other one, it is important to us to know that any developer in our team is capable of understanding and interacting with the whole environment, even when it is not your field of expertise.